Qt1980/reading-notes/Class201Notes/class-08.md

 Seattle        | 10,  20,  30,  40,  50,    60,   70
 Tokyo          | 3,    5,   7,  9,   11,    13,   15

+The hours from 6am to 12pm shows the number of cookies sold per hour for Seattle and Tokyo.
+In JS these numbers are generated randomly and added to give the store's daily totals.

 [Head here to see more on CSS Layout](/Class201Notes/class-04.md) [Back to Table of Contents](/README.md)